Training Diffusion Policies via Prior-Mapping Co-Evolution: Why Generative Policies Are Hard to Update with Standard Policy Gradients

-The difficulty lies in the sensitivity $\partial\Phi/\partial\theta$.
-Computing it requires differentiating through the ODE solver: either by unrolling the numerical steps (BPTT) or by continuous adjoints/sensitivities as in neural ODEs~\citep{chen2018neuralode}.
-Both options introduce a backward solve of similar cost to the forward flow, and can suffer numerical mismatch between the continuous adjoint and the discretized forward solver~\citep{gholami2019anode}.
-Consequently, the pathwise estimator remains expensive and can be unstable in long-horizon online training.
+\paragraph{Route II Is Theoretically Possible but Computationally Unstable.} FM policies offer a natural reparameterized sampler $a=\Phi_{0\to1}^{\theta,s}(\xi)$.
+However, computing the sensitivity $\partial\Phi/\partial\theta$ requires differentiating through the ODE solver—either via backpropagation through time (BPTT) or continuous adjoint methods~\citep{chen2018neuralode}.
+Both approaches introduce a backward pass with cost comparable to the forward flow and are susceptible to numerical instability, particularly the mismatch between continuous adjoints and discretized forward solvers~\citep{gholami2019anode}.
+This renders pathwise optimization expensive and fragile in long-horizon online settings.

-\paragraph{Route III is unavailable.} Implicit gradients require (conditional) CDFs.
-FM/CNF policies specify distributions through dynamics, not tractable CDFs; recovering them would be at least as hard as computing likelihoods.
-Thus Route III is not practical.
+\paragraph{Route III Is Unavailable.} Implicit gradients require cumulative distribution functions.
+Since FM/CNF policies are defined by instantaneous vector fields rather than CDFs, recovering the CDF is at least as difficult as computing the likelihood.
+Thus, Route III is not a viable option.